Sumalyo/benchmarkFASER/README.md

     );
   assert(m_compressionContexts.size() == 1); // Only one context may be created
 ```
-Here the threads are spawned and associated with the ques which would be used to store and compress events.
+Here the threads are spawned and associated with the queues which would be used to store and compress events.

 ```C++
  for (auto & [ chid, ctx ] : m_compressionContexts) {